Over the years, I have come across many men’s style blogs, but I never really found one that seemed to get what I was about.

 The blog I’m talking about is Effortless Gent, and a few days ago I had the honor to interview its author Barron Cuadro.

-Keep reading to find out about his own style evolution, why he thinks any man needs to own at least 1 pair of dark blue jeans, and what he thinks of the casualization of the modern work-environment.
+Keep reading to find out more about how his own dress sense evolved, why he thinks any man needs to own at least 1 pair of dark blue jeans, and what he thinks of the casualization of the modern work-environment.

 |So Barron, When did you start developing an interest in your personal style, and how has it evolved over the years?|